Lee Fixel’s Addition leads $35 million investment in India’s Inshorts – TechCrunch

 Public is a location-based social network that connects individuals to people in their vicinity.
 Think about people living in the same society, or people in a mall or within a few miles from each other.

-Public, which is available in several major Indian languages including Hindi, Bengali, Punjabi, Telugu, Tamil, Kannada, Malayalam, Odia, Assamese, Gujarati and Marathi, is allowing shop owners to drive e-commerce, serving as a classified platform and allowing recruiters to hire people from neighborhood, said Iqubal.
+Public, which is available in several major Indian languages (including Hindi, Bengali, Punjabi, Telugu, Tamil, Kannada, Malayalam, Odia, Assamese, Gujarati and Marathi), is allowing shop owners to drive e-commerce, serving as a classified platform and allowing recruiters to hire people from the neighborhood, said Iqubal.

-The app, which also provides entertainment and news services, has amassed over 50 million monthly active users, he said.
+The app, which also provides entertainment and news services, has amassed more than 50 million monthly active users, he said.
 More than 1 million videos are being created on the platform each month.

-“There are more than 10,000 urban centres in India and existing social networking apps that are aimed at connecting friends leave room for a location-based play,” said Iqubal.
+“There are more than 10,000 urban centres in India, and existing social networking apps that are aimed at connecting friends leave room for a location-based play,” said Iqubal.

 In the next few months, Iqubal said Public will attempt to deepen its penetration across India.
 In the future, he wants to expand Public outside of India as well, he said.

-Inshorts, which is profitable, competes with a handful of players in the country including DailyHunt.
+Inshorts, which is profitable, competes with a handful of players in the country, including DailyHunt.
 Interestingly, both DailyHunt, co-run by Umang Bedi (former head of Facebook India) and Inshorts have expanded to explore opportunities in the space of social networks.